Monday, April 8, 2013

 Jeff was good at everything and I was good at nothing, except school, which he was also good at.
 Jeff was a lefty pitcher at Lower Merion H.S. and could throw a curveball.
 He was a great basketball player despite being 5'9".
 He took me to Sam Goody to buy my first album (Styx The Grand Illusion); the year before that he took me to my first concert: Kansas, at the Spectrum, 1976.
 As I was getting ready he said, “You’re wearing THAT?”
 It was a stripey T-shirt like what I’d wear to school.
 “No, you haveta wear a concert shirt to a concert.”
 Which is a problem when you’re 9 and have never been to a rock concert before.
 The Yes shirt he loaned me came down to my knees.

 I often told him that he was responsible for me having a life in music.
 He replied that any big brother anywhere gets their younger brothers and sisters into music.
-But the fact is that when I was 12 and still listening to the lame ’70s, he brought home Joe Jackson records, and Elvis Costello, and the Pretenders, and a year later, when I visited him in Ann Arbor, it was suddenly Joy Division and New Order, the Cure and Public Image and the Psychedelic Furs and a monster-size Plasmatics poster with a giant Wendy O. Williams mohawked head and the imperative “DON’T BE A WANKER – DON’T MISS THIS SHOW” Heady shit for a 13-year-old in 1980.
+But the fact is that when I was 12 and still listening to the lame ’70s, he brought home Joe Jackson records, and Elvis Costello, and the Pretenders, and a year later, when I visited him in Ann Arbor, it was suddenly Joy Division and New Order, the Cure and Public Image and the Psychedelic Furs and a monster-size Plasmatics poster with a giant Wendy O. Williams mohawked head and the imperative “DON’T BE A WANKER – DON’T MISS THIS SHOW” Heady shit for a 13-year-old.

 Jeff had charisma.
 That is an understatement.
 He always had cool friends and girlfriends.
 Everyone got nicknames: Maven.
 Golden Boy.
 Swampy.
 He gave me the only nickname that ever stuck, and all of his friends still use it: Hikey.
 When I was 5 Jeff and the other big kids deemed me too small (also: uncoordinated) to play football in the street with them.
 I went crying to Mom, who demanded my inclusion.
 So they let me hike the ball for both teams and then immediately run out of the way.